htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`<SUBSYS>_DEBUG`
     All of the HTCondor daemons can produce different levels of output depending on how much information is desired.
 The various levels of verbosity for a given daemon are determined by this macro.
-All daemons have the default level ``D_ALWAYS``, and log messages for that level will be printed to the daemon's log, regardless of this macro's setting.
-Settings are a comma- or space-separated list of the following values:
+Settings are a comma, vertical bar, or space-separated list of categories and options.
+Each category can be followed by a colon and a single digit indicating the verbosity for that category ``:1`` is assumed if there is no verbosity modifier.
+    Permitted verbosity values are ``:1`` for
+    normal, ``:2`` for extra messages, and ``:0`` to disable logging of that category of messages.
+The primary daemon log will always include category and verbosity ``D_ALWAYS:1``, unless ``D_ALWAYS:0`` is added to this list.
+Category and option names are:

+    ``D_ANY``
+        This flag turns on all cagetories of messages Be
+        warned: this will generate about a HUGE amount of output.
+To obtain a higher level of output than the default, consider using ``D_FULLDEBUG`` before using this option.

     ``D_ALL``
-        This flag turns on all debugging output by enabling all of the debug levels at once.
-There is no need to list any other debug levels in addition to ``D_ALL``; doing so would be redundant.
-Be
+        This is equivalent to ``D_ANY D_PID D_FDS D_CAT`` Be
         warned: this will generate about a HUGE amount of output.
 To obtain a higher level of output than the default, consider using ``D_FULLDEBUG`` before using this option.

+     ``D_FAILURE``
+        This category is used for messages that indicate the daemon is unable to continue running.
+These message are "always" printed unless ``D_FAILURE:0`` is added to the list

+     ``D_STATUS``
+        This category is used for messages that indicate what task the daemon is currently doing or progress.
+Messages of this category will be always printed unless ``D_STATUS:0`` is added to the list

+    ``D_ALWAYS``
+        This category is used for messages that are "always" printed unless ``D_ALWAYS:0`` is configured.
+These can be progress or status message, as well as failures that do not prevent the daemon from continuing to operate such as a failure to start a job.
+At verbosity 2 this category is equivalent to ``D_FULLDEBUG`` below.

     ``D_FULLDEBUG``
         This level provides verbose output of a general nature into the log files.
 Frequent log messages for very specific debugging purposes would be excluded.
 In those cases, the messages would be viewed by having that another flag and ``D_FULLDEBUG`` both listed in the configuration file.
+This is equivalent to ``D_ALWAYS:2``

     ``D_DAEMONCORE``
         Provides log file entries specific to DaemonCore, such as timers the daemons have set and the commands that are registered.
-If both ``D_FULLDEBUG`` and ``D_DAEMONCORE`` are set, expect very verbose output.
+If ``D_DAEMONCORE:2`` is set, expect very verbose output.

     ``D_PRIV``
         This flag provides log messages about the privilege state